Electrical conductor: Conductor materials

+Very few organic compounds conduct electricity.
+For example, hydrocarbon oils, such as octane, are a common transformer insulator.
+Typical organic compounds do not conduct because they lack charge carriers.
+They are uncharged molecules, unable to perform ionic conduction; and their electrons are imperturbable at low energy, localized to relatively inert covalent bonds.
+Rare organic conductors arise from a failure of either condition: certain ionic liquids conduct through ion transport and conductive polymers delocalize a substantial portion of their electrons in a π system.

 While pure water is not an electrical conductor, even a small portion of ionic impurities, such as salt, can rapidly transform it into a conductor.

 Wire size

 Wires are measured by their cross sectional area.
 In many countries, the size is expressed in square millimetres.
 In North America, conductors are measured by American wire gauge for smaller ones, and circular mils for larger ones.

 Conductor ampacity

 The ampacity of a conductor, that is, the amount of current it can carry, is related to its electrical resistance: a lower-resistance conductor can carry a larger value of current.
 The resistance, in turn, is determined by the material the conductor is made from (as described above) and the conductor's size.
 For a given material, conductors with a larger cross-sectional area have less resistance than conductors with a smaller cross-sectional area.

 For bare conductors, the ultimate limit is the point at which power lost to resistance causes the conductor to melt.
 Aside from fuses, most conductors in the real world are operated far below this limit, however.
 For example, household wiring is usually insulated with PVC insulation that is only rated to operate to about 60 °C, therefore, the current in such wires must be limited so that it never heats the copper conductor above 60 °C, causing a risk of fire.
 Other, more expensive insulation such as Teflon or fiberglass may allow operation at much higher temperatures.